error404teamnamenotfound/Rushhour/README.md

 - **/design/** : design document with classes

-- **/output/** : csv files with moves set and a matplotlib visualisation per board
+- **/output/** : csv file with moves set and a matplotlib visualisation per board

 ### Output